thomasdavis/thomasdav.is/posts/the-problem-with-distributed-social-networks.md

 #### Conclusion

 I hope to see current attempts such as tent.io port their servers to node.js.
 At this point, there is no reason why you couldn't bundle the server inside an easy to install extension.
-I would definitely then try out a distrubuted social network.
+I would definitely then try out a distributed social network.

 Look forward to hearing from those interested!